Inference From Visible Information And Background Knowledge: Positive Query Implication

 From the previous two results we immediately see that the addition of (distinct) constants leads to undecidability:

 \begin{corollary} The problem $\exists\PSB(Q,\calC,\bfS)$ is undecidable as $Q$ ranges over Boolean CQs and $\calC$ over sets of linear TGDs (with constants). \end{corollary}

-We now turn to analysing how the complexity scales with less powerful constraints, e.g. linear TGDs without constants.
+We now turn to analysing how the complexity scales with less powerful background theories, e.g. linear TGDs without constants.
 As before, we reduce $\exists\PSB(Q,\calC,\bfS)$ to $\PSB(Q,\calC,\bfS,\visinst_{\{a\}})$.
 We can then reuse some ideas from \cite{johnsonklug} to solve the latter problem in polynomial space:

 \begin{theorem} The problem $\PSB(Q,\calC,\bfS,\visinst_{\{a\}})$ as $Q$ ranges over Boolean UCQs and $\calC$ over sets of linear TGDs without constants, is in $\pspace$, and the same is true for $\exists\PSB(Q,\calC,\bfS)$. \end{theorem}